 We got a quick lesson and even more expert tips on how to achieve the ideal silver blonde shade below.
-Keep reading to learn more, plus we've got all the inspirational images to show your stylist.
+Keep reading to learn more, plus see all the inspirational images to show your stylist.

-Maintenance Level: Typically high maintenance, unless you do a darker root.
+Maintenance Level: Typically high, unless you do a darker root.
 Generally, it's difficult to achieve a silver-blonde color because the process involves various lightening, lifting, and toning measures.
-You'll need to have your roots done every 4-6 weeks, Huckabee says.
+You'll need to have your roots done every four to six weeks, Huckabee says.

 An Iconic Silver Pony

-Yanchuk recommends clients purchase a purple shampoo and conditioner to control the amount of violet they are adding into their hair at home.
-Luckily, Ess's hair-care line, synonymous with her name, makes a fantastic purple shampoo (Purple Shampoo, $12) that expertly tones hair so your new icy color lasts longer.
+Yanchuk recommends clients purchase a purple shampoo and conditioner to control the tone of their hair at home.
+Luckily, Ess's eponymous hair-care line makes a fantastic Purple Shampoo ($12) that expertly tones hair so your new icy color lasts longer.

 Whether you have naturally blonde hair or dark hair, Yanchuk says you still must lift your hair to a level 10 (pale blonde) in order to tone it properly silver.
 This means that naturally darker hair, like this darker base Yanchuk's own client started with, is more challenging to get to pale blonde.
 Sometimes it can take more than one appointment to get there.